 No. 2 – No. 2 seeds have reached the Championship Game a total of 13 times since 1985.
 They have only won five of them.
 Villanova took home the championship trophy as a #2 in 2016.

-No. 3 – A No. 3 has made the finale ten times, sporting a 4-6 record overall.
-In 2019, Texas Tech reached the title game, losing to Virginia.
-The last #3 to win it all was Connecticut in 2011.
+No. 3 – A No. 3 has made the finale eleven times, sporting a 4-7 record overall.
+Most recently, in 2019, Texas Tech reached the title game, losing to No. 1 seed Virginia.

-No. 5 – A No. 5 has finished as runner-up three times.
+No. 5 – A No. 5 has finished as runner-up four times.
 It’s hard to believe that a No. 5 has never won it, considering at least one team from the other seven top seeds have a victory.
+The last five to reach the title game was San Diego State in 2023.

 No. 6 – A No. 6 has gone on to play in the NCAA Championship twice.
 Kansas (1988) is the only team to win as a No. 6.